-Priority for un-adapted houses will be given to families with children aged 13 or under at the date of offer, irrespective of band.
+Priority for un-adapted houses will be given to families with children aged 13 and under at the date of offer.
+Irrespective of a household's banding, an applicant will not be considered for an un-adapted house with a garden if there are no children aged 13 and under within the household.
 This is because the council's wish is to make private gardens available first to families with young children so that the children have somewhere safe to play, with other uses being a secondary consideration.
+Therefore, un-adapted houses with gardens are restricted to those households with children aged 13 and under and that when determining which household should be offered any given property, the usual criteria (as set out from 5.1 onwards) will apply in the normal way.